nnh242/100-days-of-code/log.md

 ### Day 42:
 **Today's Progress**: not really any progress, got an interview today in person.
 Learned about JS obfuscator -- it tickles my brain.
 Encoding and decoding are a sort of translation, with specific rules and parameters.
 A function can automate and save time.
 When there's no progress or nothing to be code ...
 I draw triangles in SVG.
 Just triangles on top of new triangles... to remind myself to make a better and higher version of myself.
 Just the same triangle but in a different angle, a different position, but always better than yesterday.
 **Thoughts** : burning out is easy when I try to keep up with things.
 Priorities are family and my health.

+### Day 43:
+**Today's Progress**: fix: the style of portfolio. learn: more on JS basics.
+I will solidify my knowledge to change my approach to code.
+I tend to think longer and longer before writing code now.
+I have an idea to make things work but I also want to work it nicely.

+**Link to work**: (tinatheace.site)